 People experiencing recent troublesome changes in their behavior, thoughts or emotions described below may have early psychosis or the onset of mental illness.

 If you’re seeing possible signs of psychosis in yourself or someone you love, we encourage you to seek help right away.

 diagnosis and intervention offer the best chance of recovery.

 What Is Psychosis?

-Psychosis refers to conditions that affect thinking and is typically characterized by a loss of contact with reality or not knowing whether things that are happening around you are real or imaginary.
-Very often, these experiences can be highly distressing.
+Psychosis refers to conditions that affect thinking.
+It usually involves a loss of contact with reality or not knowing whether things happening around you are real or not.

 - Disrupted sleep patterns

 Signs of Early or First-Episode Psychosis

 More serious signs include:

 - Worrying that others are watching or talking about you